Filters

 Audience:

-Report European Agency for Safety and Health at Work: Safer and healthier work at any age
+viewReport European Agency for Safety and Health at Work: Safer and healthier work at any age

 Info: 166 pages

 Description: Safer and healthier work at any age: Final overall analysis report - European Agency for Safety and Health at Work Luxembourg: Publications Office of the European Union.
 This comprehensive report is based on the main findings of a three-year pilot project initiated by the European Parliament and directed by the EU-OSHA on the occupational safety and health challenges posed by an ageing workforce.
-The report analyzes the challenges that an aging workforce faces with the focus
+The report analyzes the challenges that an aging workforce faces with the focus on safety and health at work.
+Best practices that will improve the safety and health of an aging workforce are discussed.
+Policy development and best workplace practices are the centre of this work, and it is a crucial document to reference due to the scope and nature of the report.

 Topic: Occupational Health and Safety, Return to Work,